alawrence/c_RegRipperModule/README.txt

 This module is for the C++ Sleuth Kit Framework.

-DESCRIPTION
+MODULE DESCRIPTION

-This module is a reporting module that performs runs the RegRipper executable against the common set of Windows registry files (i.e., NTUSER, SYSTEM, SAM and SOFTWARE).
+This module is a post-processing module that performs runs the RegRipper executable against the common set of Windows registry files (i.e., NTUSER, SYSTEM, SAM and SOFTWARE).

-USAGE
+MODULE USAGE

-Configure the reporting pipeline to include this module.

-This module takes an optional semicolon separated list of arguments:
+Configure the post-processing pipeline to include this module by adding a "MODULE" element to the pipeline configuration file.
+Optionally set the "arguments" attribute of the "MODULE" element to a semi-colon separated list of arguments:

 	-e Path to the RegRipper executable
-	-o Directory in which to place RegRipper output
+	-o Path to directory in which to place RegRipper output

+If the executable path is omitted the module will look for RegRipper/rip.exe in the program directory.
+If the output directory path is omitted, the module will use the output directory specified in the framework system properties, usually obtained form the framework configuration file.